About me

 The toughest skill I ever learned was how to ride a motor bike.

 I’ve been to 76 countries, five of which I’ve lived in.
-I’ve driven a car in 56 of them.
+I’ve driven a car in 57 of these countries, seven of them having left-hand drive.

 I have a small psychic ability.
 It’s limited and directed only toward myself.